ExpeditionRPG/expedition/README.md

 Run the tests to make sure everything's working: `yarn test`

-#### TEMPORARY SETUP NOTES
+#### Setup Notes

-While we continue to consolidate the monorepo, you'll also need to run `npm install -g karma-cli`
+Temporarily, as we continue to consolidate the monorepo, you'll also need to run `npm install -g karma-cli`

+Chrome is used in headless mode for testing.
+You will need to instal Chrome if you don't have it already.
+[For WSL Users](https://askubuntu.com/a/510186)

 ### Running the code